vidadmikaelaa-ctrl/BSIT-Cloud-Activity1/README.md

-# BSIT-Cloud-Activity1
+# Mikaela D. Vidad

+## Course and Section
+BSIT 4th Year – Section M

+## Description
-Repository for Cloud Computing Activity 1
+This repository is created for our Cloud Computing Activity 1.
+It contains the README file and other course-related files.